ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-cloud-connector-order.md

 ## Before you begin
 {: #shared_zerto-cc-order-prereq}

-- Review the following limitations that currently exist for Zerto Cloud Connector:
+Review the following limitations that currently exist for ZCC:

-   - You can create a ZCC only if you have a network that is created in VMware® Cloud Director.
-You must ensure that you do not delete that network, either while the ZCC order is in progress or later.
+* You can create a ZCC only if you have a network that is created in VMware® Cloud Director.
+Ensure that you do not delete that network, either while the ZCC order is in progress or later.
-   - You cannot use the ``172.16.3.x.``, ``172.16.7.x``, or ``10.0.0.0/8`` subnets for your on-premises Virtual Replication Appliance or Zerto Virtual Manager deployments if you are ordering a Zerto Cloud Connector.
+* If you are ordering a Zerto Cloud Connector, you cannot use the following IP subnets for your on-premises Virtual Replication Appliance or Zerto Virtual Manager deployments:
+   * For the Dallas locations:
+      * 172.16.3.0/24 - Management
+      * 10.37.7.0/24 - DAL13
+      * 10.5.30.0/24 - DAL10
+      * 10.184.193.0/24 - DAL12
+   * For the Frankfurt locations:
+      * 172.16.7.0/24 - Management
+      * 10.215.201.0/24 - FRA02
+      * 10.240.220.0/24 - FRA04
+      * 10.13.28.0/24 - FRA05
-- You must create Organization networks before you order a ZCC.
+* You must create Organization networks before you order a ZCC.
 For more information, see [Creating a network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-create-network).

 ## Procedure to order a Zerto Cloud Connector from the virtual data center
 {: #shared_zerto-cc-order-procedure}